 Under Section 18 of the OSH Act, Congress expressly provides that states may adopt, with Federal approval, a plan for the development and enforcement of occupational safety and health standards.
 States that obtain Federal approval for such a plan are referred to as “State Plan States.”
 Occupational safety and health standards developed by State Plan States must be at least as effective in providing safe and healthful employment and places of employment as the Federal standards.
 29 U.S.C.
 667. Subject to these requirements, State Plan States are free to develop and enforce under state law their own requirements for safety and health standards.

 OSHA previously concluded from its analysis that promulgation of subpart CC complies with Executive Order 13132.
 75 FR 48128-29.
-That analysis applies to the extension of subpart CC to establishments engaged in demolition work and underground construction; therefore, this proposed rule complies with Executive Order 13132.
-In states without an OSHA-approved State Plan, any standard developed from this proposed rule would limit state policy options in the same manner as every standard promulgated by OSHA.
+That analysis applies to the extension of subpart CC to establishments engaged in demolition work and underground construction; therefore, this direct final rule complies with Executive Order 13132.
+In states without an OSHA-approved State Plan, any standard developed from this direct final rule would limit state policy options in the same manner as every standard promulgated by OSHA.
 In states with OSHA-approved State Plans, this rulemaking does not significantly limit state policy options.

 D. State Plan States